Looking for tips on riding your bike in a big city? You’ve come to the right page.

 Let’s not create a meme of ourselves.
 It’s easy to miss accidents if you know which part of the road to avoid.
 There are a lot of uncovered holes in big cities.
 Great if there’s none on your way (but they can magically appear anytime!).
 Always be careful when riding your bike in a big city and try not to travel when it’s already getting dark.
 Safety should always be your top priority.

-If you really need to ride your bike at night, make sure to wear reflector strips on your clothing and on your bike.
+If you really need to ride your bike at night, make sure to wear reflector strips on your clothing, shoes and on your bike.
 This will make it easier for drivers to see you and thus, avoid unwanted accidents.

 8. Always anticipate.